View Presentation or Video from the SAPC June 2018 Town Hall / Vision Session

 -- We couldn't be prouder of Kaitlin's work -- including her leadership to create our SAPC monthly newsletter!

-March 2021 update on the property that formerly held Colonel White High School
+January 2022 update on the former site of Colonel White High School

--- SAPC pursues new life for the site
+-- SAPC pursues new life for the property